chaitusb/Peer-Assessment--Getting-and-Cleaning-Data-/README.md

 4. Appropriately labels the data set with descriptive activity names.
 5. Creates a second, independent **tidy data set with the average of each variable (dataset2.csv)** for each activity and each subject.

-Detailed information about generated datasets can be found on the CodeBook.
+Detailed information about generated datasets can be found on the CodeBook.md file.